lsolniczek/string-in-chain/README.md

 ----

-An convenient and fast approach to create `AttributedString`.
+A fast and convenient  approach to creating an `AttributedString`.

-StringInChain give you a far more clean way to create attributed string.
+StringInChain gives you a far  superior method to create an attributed string than what the mutable class provides out of the box.
+[Additions by D Hoerl documented near the bottom]

-# The Old Way
+# The Standard Way

-With the old way, create am attributed string is dirty and complex.
+Creating an attributed string is complex and wordy:

 ```
 let baseString: NSString = "String In Chain"